Southern Elementary School Attendance Boundaries

 Following the development of options, the South Elementary Attendance Boundary Task Force, comprised of parent representatives from each school and all members of the Steering Committee, met on two separate occasions.

-Community Conversations conclude - thank you to those who attended.
+Community Conversations have concluded - thank you to those who attended.

 Two community meetings were held on Jan.
 10 and 12.
 A powerpoint from the session is now available.
-Feedback gathered will be posted in the near future.
+Feedback on Option B and Option C listed below.